First things first…

-Step One: the customer places an order through your online store.
+First Step: the customer places an order through your online store.

-Step Two: your store sends through this order to the dropshipping supplier.
+Second Step: your store sends through this order to the dropshipping supplier.

-Step Three: the dropshipping supplier prepares the order.
+Third Step: the dropshipping supplier prepares the order.

 Furthermore, as you don’t have to worry about managing pre-purchased stock or managing a warehouse, your overhead costs will be lower than traditional brick-and-mortar businesses.